DanielDaCosta/airflow-ml-prediction/README.md

 I recommend that you follow this tutorial: https://towardsdatascience.com/step-by-step-guide-of-aws-elastic-container-service-with-images-c258078130ce.

-## Set Environment variables on Airflow
+## Setting environment variables on Airflow
 You will need to set up your AWS credentials and ECS variables on the Airflow Console
 ![Airflow_varibales](Images/Airflow_Variables.png)